 Cuba creates legends and imbues folklore.
 Everyday items such as a rolled cigar, a glass of rum spiked with sugarcane juice, a colorful classic car become more—gain a near-mythical status and a story that endured in the American consciousness even when Cuba’s doors were closed.
 With its pulsating physicality, soulful music, and evocative landscapes, it’s not surprising that Hemingway, Graham Greene, Sinatra, and Churchill—legends in their own right—were drawn to Cuba.

 Join us on our new Cuba cycling tour and see for yourself why Cuba is not only breathtaking, but legendary.
 Explore vivacious Havana and its streets paved in revolution.
 Peddle through spring green fields of tobacco plants where the haunting sounds of vagueros harmonize with the rustling leaves.
 Stand in front of caves whose eroded faces tell stories of former indigenous inhabitants hiding from invaders.
-Cycle along white-sand beaches, by crumbling but lavish buildings, and through verdant biospheres on a trip that might leave you speechless even as it turns you into a storyteller.
+Cycle through verdant biospheres, and crumbling but lavish buildings, on a trip that might leave you speechless even as it turns you into a storyteller.

 Please note: this itinerary and activities are subject to change due to factors such as weather, transportation schedules and availability of guest speakers.
-We always attempt to replace missed activities with similar opportunities that maintain the same spirit of the tour as well as our focus on People-to-People exchanges.
-This tour is run in partnership with Cuba Aventuras, a local Cuban outfitter.
+We always attempt to replace missed activities with similar opportunities that maintain the same spirit of the tour as well as our focus on Support-for-the-Cuban-People exchanges.

 Havana's bright culture

 Valley de Viñales